They Survived the Las Vegas Shooting. But They Don't Want Gun Control

 Kelsey agreed.
 “I don’t think it could have been prevented,” she said.

-"People can buy guys, and people should be able to buy guns," Moore said.
-"It's not the guns that are the problem, it's the people that are using them."
+“People can buy guns, and people should be able to buy guns,” Moore said.
+“It’s not the guns that are the problem, it’s the people that are using them.”